PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/native_infer_en.md

 # Introduction of C++ Inference API

-To make deploy of inference more convenient,a series of high-level APIs provided in Fluid are used to hide different optimization of low-level APIs.
+To make deploy of inference more convenient, a series of high-level APIs provided in Fluid are used to hide different optimization of low-level APIs.

 Inference library contains: